Key information

 Emergency care

-Emergency care is provided for a short period, usually a few days, when children or young people need urgent care to ensure their safety or following a family crisis.
+Emergency care is provided for a short period, usually a few days, when children or young people need urgent care to ensure their safety.

-Emergency carers need to be prepared to support children and young people who need extra comfort and reassurance because entering care can be an uncertain time for them.
+Emergency carers need to be prepared to support children and young people through this uncertain time.

 The period of emergency care may be busy with many appointments and meetings to attend.